109siddha/Minecraft-AI-builder/README.md

 # Minecraft-AI-builder
-Minecraft bot which builds any image(pixel art) in minecraft ny itself
+Minecraft bot which builds any image(pixel art) in minecraft by itself